- Trip Outline

 Sibiel - Hunedoara - Sibiel (226 km, 2h 30 min)Visit the Village Museum, the largest outdoor exhibition of peasant settlements from all over Romania.
 Head next to Hunedoara.
 Visit the greatest Gothic style castle in Romania, Corvinesti.
 The ediffice was built in the 14th Century, on the site of a former Roman camp.
 It served as a fortress until the mid 1400's, when it became the residence of Transylvania's ruler, Iancu de Hunedoara.
 Iancu upgraded the fortress and it soon became the most beautiful castle in Transylvania.
 Return to Sibiel for a delicious traditional home made dinner.

-Sibiel - Poienari - Curtea de Arges - Bucharest (335 km, 5h 20 min driving)Enjoy a morning visit of Poienari, Vlad’s old and faithful fortress.
+Sibiel - Poienari - Curtea de Arges - Bucharest (335 km, 5h 20 min driving)Enjoy a morning visit of Poienari, Vlad’s old and faithful fortress (*Poienari Citadel is currently closed due to high bear presence in the area.
+For your safety, we cannot guarantee that you will be able to visit this landmark).
 The fortress located close to Fagaras Mountains, on a canyon formed by Arges River is perched high on a cliff, in fact a steep precipice.
 To visit the impressive fortress and admire the unique and breathless view from the top you’ll need to climb 1426 stairs.Travel to Curtea de Arges.
 Visit Curtea de Arges Monastery.
 Curtea de Arges, one of the oldest Romanian cities, founded in the 14th century by the Romanian ruler Neagoe Basarab.
 According to the legend, after building the monastery the mason, Manole was sacrificed by the Romanian Ruler, to make sure that there will be no other monastery built to challenge in beauty the one in Curte de Arges.
 The monastery is unbelievably beautiful.

 BucharestTransfer to the airport in the morning.